-SYMPTOM PROBABLE CAUSE REMEDY The [SCAN(DW)] key does not start the scan.
-No preset channels or any Channels are not stored into Scan memory.
-Refer to section 6.10 MEMORY SCAN to program channels into scan memory.
+SYMPTOM PROBABLE CAUSE REMEDY The [ SCAN ( DW )] key does not start the scan.
+No channels memorized.
+Use the [ MEM ] key to enter desired channels into the transceiver's memory.
 Squelch is not adjusted.
-Adjust the squelch to threshold or to the point where noise just disappears.
-Further adjustment of the squelch control may eliminate incoming signals.
+Adjust the squelch to threshold or to the point where noise just dis- appears.
+Further adjustment of the squelch control may eliminate in- coming signals.
 The USA/INTL/CAN modes do not function.
 Proper operation not followed.
-HOLD down the [16/9] key and press the [CLR(WX)] key.
+HOLD down the [ 16/9 ] key and press the [ WX ] key.
 Press and holding the [SQL] switch does not Low battery.
 Charge battery.
 Refer to section 4 of this manual. eliminate background noise.
 Audio volume level is too low.
 Press the [VOL] key and press the [▲] key several times.
 Cannot change any function.
 Key Lock is on.
 Turn Key Lock off.
-Refer to section 5, 4 [H/L(On)] key.
+Refer to section 5, $(4)$ [H/L(On)] key.
 Key Lock does not function.
 Proper operation not followed.
 Hold down the [H/L(On)] key for 2 seconds.
 Indicator does not light when charging a battery.
-Defective battery FNB-V99LI.
+Defective battery FNB-V99LI .
 Contact your Standard Horizon dealer.